cashsun/hanabi/ui/README.md

 }
 ```

 ### POST /api/generate

 generate answer as json output with current agent.
+Use either `prompt` or `messages` as input
 **please see `answerSchema` config to learn how to generate structured data**

 ```
 payload:
 {
-    "prompt": string
+    "prompt"?: string;
+    // https://ai-sdk.dev/docs/reference/ai-sdk-ui/use-chat#messages mainly used for agents system.
+    "messages"?: UIMessage[]
 }
 ```

 ### GET /api/config

 get server config - model, MCP servers in use and answer schema etc.